-EN1H20 HONORS ENGLISH COMPOSITION
+ENG1920 HONORS ENGLISH COMPOSITION

 This course provides the honors student with a review of the fundamentals of writing concentrating on such areas as: sentence and paragraph development, punctuation and usage.
 The three-part construction of an essay as well as writing as a process are stressed.
 A research project in addition to a minimum of two full-length essays are required course assignments.
 A writer's journal is also required.
-(WI) Quarter Credit Hours 4.5 writings using the process approach.
-Critical thinking training in conceptualization, analysis and synthesis is reinforced as students develop essays, peer edit and present them to the class.
-Written and oral practice in expressing ideas with precision, clarity and economy is essential.
-In addition, business communication is correlated with these skills.
-A research project is required.
-Elements of documentation and research are emphasized.
-Prerequisite: EN1020.
-(PT) (WI) Ouarter Credit Hours 4.5
+(WI) Quarter Credit Hours 4.5